Consumers and processors desire tender, nutritious and high yielding lambs. Producers can use genetics to help deliver these qualities.

 The currently well-used measurements of live weight, loin eye muscle depth and GR fat depth allow producers to effectively target the right carcase weight with the most appropriate fat score.

-Exciting new work being developed between the Sheep CRC Meat Program and MLA has shown that a variety of new traits (still under development) are moderately to highly heritable.
+Exciting new work being developed between the Sheep CRC Meat Program and MLA has shown that a variety of eating quality traits are moderately to highly heritable.
 These include Lean Meat Yield (LMY), Dressing Percentage (DR%), Intramuscular Fat (IMF) and Shear Force (SF5), also known as tenderness.